ulx3s/ulx3s-toolchain/README.md

 Run `install_all.sh` to install everything, or see each individual `install_[feature].sh` file.

+There's also a `./install.sh barebones` to install only the essentials for FPGA: verilator/yosys/nextpnr/fujprog.

+For a quick start without compiling everything yourself, kost has some precompiled [binary releases](https://github.com/alpin3/ulx3s/releases).

 ## Introduction

 This script automates and consolidates the many different toolchain scripts.
 (FPGA, ESP32, LiteX)